papir805/quality_health_analysis/README.md

 </ol>

 ## Dashboard
-<b>To help the marketing team at Quality Health understand and evaluate the to-date performance of the various marketing campaign categories and to allocate their marketing budget for the year, an interactive [Tableau dashboard](https://public.tableau.com/views/RowHealth_dashboard2/Dashboard44?:language=en-US&publish=yes&:sid=&:display_count=n&:origin=viz_share_link) was developed</b> to deliver insights on the company's key metrics.
+<b>To help the marketing team at Quality Health understand and evaluate the to-date performance of the various marketing campaign categories and to allocate their marketing budget for the year, an interactive <a href="https://public.tableau.com/views/RowHealth_dashboard2/Dashboard44?:language=en-US&publish=yes&:sid=&:display_count=n&:origin=viz_share_link" target="_blank"> Tableau dashboard</a> was developed</b> to deliver insights on the company's key metrics.
 The dashboard allows users to filter by a customer's first touch, campaign type, and type of plan, and focuses on KPI reporting for marketing and signup metrics.

 ![Marketing and Signup Dashboard](./images/marketing_and_signup_dashboard.png)
 <sub>Marketing and Signup Dashboard</sub>

 ## Dataset Structure
-The dataset initially came as an [Excel Workbook](./data/Row%20Health%20Data.xlsx) containing three sheets:
+The dataset initially came as an <a href="./data/Row%20Health%20Data.xlsx" target="_blank">Excel workbook</a> containing three sheets:
 <ul>
     <li>
         <b>Customers</b>